 the dedication of the Second Temple.
 (See Ezra 6)

-The Hellenists’ idolatrous worship was another peril.
+The Hellenists’ idolatrous worship was another peril, as described in "the historical background" above.
 Yochanan, the

 High Priest, foresaw the danger to Judaism from the penetration of